lasha-codes/lasha-codes/README.md

 ###

 <p align="center">📃 I am a self-taught full-stack developer with one year of experience.
 Based in Georgia, I dedicate a whole day to studying and staying updated with the latest developments in web development and technology.
-My passion for coding drives me to continuously improve and expand my knowledge in the field.<br><br>🧠Currently learning: mySql, postgreSql, git.<br><br>⚡Fun Fact: Ur brain eat's itself.<br><br>🏢 My activites: studying whenever i can.</p>
+My passion for coding drives me to continuously improve and expand my knowledge in the field.</p>

 ###